 The drug charges against de Lima are founded on witnesses’ testimonies and other complaints filed against her with the same drug charges that would find a probable cause.

 Despite the long battle against EJK allegedly involving President Duterte, the drug charges against de Lima appear to be a legitimate issue of demeanor and commission of the crime so fitting to be pursued by the government.
 That is, to also convince the world that the Duterte administration is so serious with its war on drugs campaign.
-On the other hand, this may likely put de Lima on the pedestal of human rights abuses campaign.
+On the other hand, this may likely put de Lima on the pedestal of the human rights abuses campaign.

 Whether the world may see the charges against de Lima as politically motivated, both ends gain publicity.
 The de Lima issue as a vocal critic of Duterte does not hold water or even convincing enough for the HRW to claim as if a victim of the state’s abuse of power to silence those critical entities.
 Nor does it make Duterte and his government clear of political vindictiveness.

 To claim Sen. de Lima as a political prisoner is an outright insult to the Philippine criminal justice system.
 And to call for dropping the drug charges against de Lima is an utter misconception of human rights and perversion of the very concept of justice.
 HRW should have been exercising restraint other than sweeping remarks.
-Until the charges against de Lima is not yet proven, she remains innocent of the accusations even if the warrant of arrest is served.
-Who knows it is in this beauty of her career in Philippine politics that her political gemstones will be tested and polished to shine even more.
+Until the charges against de Lima are not yet proven, she remains innocent of the accusations even if the warrant of arrest is served.
+Who knows it is in this beauty of her career in Philippine politics that her political gemstones will be tested and polished to shine even more. ▲